awslabs/fhir-works-on-aws-deployment/README.md

 ### Initialize Cognito

-Initially, AWS Cognito must be set up with default user credentials in order to support authentication.
-Without this step, the APIs won’t be accessible through user authentication.
+Initially, AWS Cognito is set up supporting OAuth2 requests in order to support authentication and authorization.
+When first created there will be no users.
+This step creates a `workshopuser` and assigns the user to the `practitioner` User Group.

 Execute the following command substituting all variables with previously noted
 values: